 News FeedSubscribe to our RSS feed

 Registration is now open for Brookings Health System’s popular Safe Sitter Class.
-Paramedic Wendy Long will teach a session over Spring break on Thursday, March 29 from 9 a.m. to 1:30 p.m. in hospital conference room C.
+Paramedic Wendy Long will teach a session on Tuesday, July 13 from 9 a.m. to 1:30 p.m. at the Ambulance Station and Education Center, 2300 Yorkshire Drive.